MESH: The MEC-Surface & Hydrology System

 MESH Origins and Development

-The process began by linking land-surface and atmospheric models, through the development of Land Surface Schemes (LSS), which have become increasingly sophisticated; the Canadian LSS, CLaSS, is a particularly good example.
+The process began by linking land-surface and atmospheric models, through the development of Land Surface Schemes (LSS), which have become increasingly sophisticated; the Canadian LSS, CLASS, is a particularly good example.
 More recently, LSS models have been incorporated into hydrological models, to provide stand-alone Hydrology-Land-Surface Scheme (HLSS) systems.
 The next step has been to link atmospheric and hydrological models: when an HLSS is incorporated into an atmospheric model, the result is a fully-coupled system.
 However, most of these efforts have led only to the development of modelling tools suited to the needs of researches; the use of these architectures in operational hydrometeorological forecasting systems has been limited.

-To overcome this obstacle, the Numerical Weather Prediction Research Group at Environment Canada developed the Modélisation Environmentale Communautaire (Community Environmental Modelling System) or MEC: this provides a flexible framework within which models representing different components of the earth system may be connected, with the principal goal of supporting the use of these coupled models to generate operational forecasts.
+To overcome this obstacle, the Numerical Weather Prediction Research Group at Environment and Climate Change Canada developed the Modélisation Environmentale Communautaire (Community Environmental Modelling System) or MEC: this provides a flexible framework within which models representing different components of the earth system may be connected, with the principal goal of supporting the use of these coupled models to generate operational forecasts.

-The system has been implemented both as an HLSS, integrating CLaSS and hydrological modelling components, with atmospheric forcings reads from supplied files (Standalone MESH), and as a fully-coupled system which runs in conjunction with an atmospheric model (MEC-MESH), the latter being furnished by the Global Environmental Multiscale Model, GEM.
+The system has been implemented both as an HLSS, integrating CLASS and hydrological modelling components, with atmospheric forcings reads from supplied files (Standalone MESH), and as a fully-coupled system which runs in conjunction with an atmospheric model (MEC-MESH), the latter being furnished by the Global Environmental Multiscale Model, GEM.